sarkistlt/get-countries-info/README.md

 Collection of 231 countries with detailed, information, such a, 'languages', 'currencies', 'provinces', 'timezones' and etc. even link to "wiki".
-You can fetch only that fields which you need in specific country all in all together.
+You can fetch only that fields which you need in specific country only or all together.

 [data structure](#data-structure)